 When your first received the referral for your current placement- what has surprised you?

-Tom is our second placement, the referral mentioned all of the concerns and keywords such as ‘gangs’ ‘YOS’, ‘Cannabis’ ‘Criminality’, but there was something that stood out for us.
+When it comes to fostering teenagers, Tom is our second placement.
+The referral mentioned all of the concerns and keywords such as ‘gangs’ ‘YOS’, ‘Cannabis’ ‘Criminality’, but there was something that stood out for us.
 Tom, aged 15, attended school every day, he was polite in placement and has a good sense of humour.
-Our agency also helped identify the strengths, as these were what we as a foster family could work on, and we felt we could offer what he needed.
+Our foster care agency also helped identify the strengths, as these were what we as a foster family could work on, and we felt we could offer what he needed.

 Initially, teenagers need a lot of nurturing, but in a way that makes them feel cared for, without them knowing!!
 Lots of quality time, listening, texting and encouragement to make the right decisions, forming working relationships with professionals but also with family members that the young people have contact with.
 There is an element of time required to understand their world, and what changes need to be made to ensure their safety.